Focusing on Loan Repayment – How to Pay off Student Loans

 Freelance work and also consulting are great ways to earn extra money, without committing to a part-time job with a set schedule.

 With the internet, anyone can become a freelancer and make extra money to put toward loan repayment.
-If you have talent for writing, graphic design, building websites, or data entry, there are many ways to pay off student loans more quickly.
+If you have a talent for writing, graphic design, building websites, or data entry, there are many ways to pay off student loans more quickly.

 If your work schedule does allow for a second job, there are some positions that make sense for those interested in how to pay student loans.
 For example, waiting tables or hosting at restaurants can help you earn extra money while working with a somewhat flexible schedule.
 Landscaping, retail jobs, and delivery service jobs are also great options, depending on your interests, skills, and schedule.